 A fictional feel as the battlements appear, an El Sid moment!

 Across the border into France.
 Tarnos seems a good place for a lunch stop.
-I take a wind blown walk out on the dyke, in anticipation of spotting the Lesser Crested Turn, it has been resident for some time.
+I take a wind-blown walk out on the dyke, in anticipation of spotting the Lesser Crested Turn; it has been resident for some time.

-Allas it is not to be.
+Alas, it is not to be.

-The Turnstones look smart for the camera.
+The Turnstones look bright for the camera.

-Purple Sandpipper (Calidris maritima).
+Purple Sandpiper (Calidris maritima).

 What a poseur!